pehilbert/cs386-a2.2/team.md

 # Risa Walles

 # Daniel Austin
-# I am very cool and better then some but not others, in particular areas but not others
+# I am very cool and better than some but not others, in particular areas but not others